MrQR-me/docs/FormBuilder/Content.md

 Select <button class="button button2">ADD CONTENT</button> to open the New Content Panel.
 There are two types of content:
 * Text
 * Media

-The default content typt is Text.
+The default content type is TEXT.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_New.png "New")

-Enter a title for your text, then select <button class="button button1">SAVE</button> one you have entered your desired TEXT.
+Enter a title for your TEXT, then select <button class="button button1">SAVE</button> ONCE you have entered your desired TEXT.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Input_Text.png "Text")